 Line 1, the short line, begins simply enough by challenging you to cross a log beam about 20′ in the air.
 As you reach each new tree, the path to the next seems just a bit more difficult.
 Course challenges included a variety of cable crossings, rope bridges, and thin, widely spaced boards.
 I am no daredevil.
 In fact, I have a slight fear of heights, as does my husband.
 We’ve always made it a priority to try new adventures, and we weren’t about to let our fear get in the way.
 Going with friends can really help you conquer your fears.
 The four of us encouraged and helped each other through the course.

 It took us around 45 minutes to maneuver through the course, and the reward at the end was zip-lining through the trees to the ground below.

 Upon completing the course, we had the option to upgrade and add lines 2 and 3 because we had purchased the “may upgrade” package.
 We aren’t spring chickens anymore, so we opted not to upgrade and instead chose to add a few of the tower adventures before heading off to a picnic lunch.

-is a family run business and both Bob and Judy Cox, the owners, were on site and were welcoming and checking in on each of the visitors.
+Loco Ropes is a family-run business, and both Bob and Judy Cox, the owners, were on site welcoming and checking in on each of the visitors.
 Additionally, the hired staff is fun, friendly, and knowledgeable.
-They are there to encourage you along and to even come to your rescue if you get stuck or too afraid to continue on.
+They are there to encourage you and even come to your rescue if you get stuck or too afraid to continue on.

-isn’t intended for toddlers, it is the perfect activity for families with school aged children and teens.
+Although Loco Ropes isn’t intended for toddlers, it is the perfect activity for families with school-aged children and teens.
 It’s even perfect for thirty or forty-somethings like myself and my husband.
 Head on up to Mountain View and GO LOCO in the trees!